carussell1984/UCI-HAR-Dataset/README.md

 This project shows demonstration of my ability to download a messy disjointed data set and transform it into a tidy data set, whereby the data can be further analzyed.

-The orinal data can be found at the following website.
+The original data can be found at the following website.

  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Download the files and unzip the files, and then finally set your working directory in R to the file that contains the unzipped file.

-The run_analysis.R script can be used to download the training set and the test set along with the variable names, and the activity labels in the UI-HAR-DATASET, can you originally downloaded.
+The run_analysis.R script can be used to download the training set and the test set along with the variable names and the activity labels in the UI-HAR-DATASET, that you originally downloaded.

-The R Scripts performs the following functions:
+The R Scripts performs the following functions to the UCI data set:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.